winstonchan1999/question_rater/README.md

 - `QA_dict`: a dictionary containing three keys - 'company', 'questions', and 'passage'
 - `criteria`: the string of the criterion to evaluate the questions on

-It returns the ratings as a string in the format of JSON (questions as keys; ratings as values).
-An example of the output string:
+It returns the ratings as a Python dictionary (questions as keys; ratings as values).
+An example of the output dictionary:
 ```
 {
   "How do I close the window?": 3,